Med-Process/Strip_MLP/README.md

 ***17/04/2024***

 Our new work ``MLP-DINO: Category Modeling and Query Graphing with Deep MLP for Object Detection'' has been accepted to IJCAI2024.
 Strip-MLP is extended to be a strong backbone for downstream task of object detection.
+The code of MLP-DINO will be available at [MLP-DINO](https://github.com/Med-Process/MLP-DINO).

 ***15/09/2023***

 Initial commits: we release the source codes and the checkpoints on ImageNet-1K.

-***07/14/2023***
+***14/07/2023***

 `News`: Strip-MLP has been accepted to ICCV 2023!